Driver's license: Vietnam

+Notes on Condition Codes: According to Circular 12/2025/TT-BCA, specific limitations are printed on the back of the license using codes (e.g., A.03 for legacy A1 licenses limited to under 175cc, or B.01 for drivers restricted to automatic transmission vehicles).

 The classes above are also allowed by the age of the driver according to the class of the driving license.
 The ages are accordingly issued to the different classes of the driver's choice: